Key Takeaways

 If you're ready to move forward, select which one or two providers best suit your needs by confirming pricing and availability using the same coverage assumptions for your business.
 This way, you'll validate which insurer fits your operations, whether you're a solo pressure washer in St. Charles County or a growing plumbing crew bidding on commercial jobs in downtown St. Louis.

-If cost is still your main deciding factor
+Cost as your main deciding factor

-If you’re unsure how much coverage you need
+Not sure how much coverage you need

-If you’re ready to check quotes now
+Ready to check quotes now

 How We Chose the Best General Liability Insurance Companies

 To identify the best general liability insurance companies for Missouri small businesses, we evaluated insurers across pricing, customer experience and coverage options using a standardized, data-driven approach.
-Our goal was not to identify the cheapest option in every scenario, but to determine which providers deliver the most consistent overall value across common Missouri small business profiles.
+Our goal was not to identify the cheapest option in every scenario, but to determine which providers offer the most consistent overall value across common Missouri small business profiles.

 Our best recommendations reflect insurers that perform well across multiple dimensions and remain competitive across industries and business sizes in Missouri.